-NOTE: Once you have double checked your documentation, complete the Form 6 cover sheet and sign the conservator's certification at the bottom of the cover sheet page.
+NOTE: Once you have double checked your documentation, complete the Petition for Approval of Conservator's Final Account and sign the conservator's certification.
 By signing the certification, you are acknowledging to the court that you have read and reviewed the accompanying schedules, worksheets and any other supporting details you are providing, and that you have a good faith belief the information is true, accurate and complete to the best of your knowledge.